MV Voices | Natalie Lee

 Tell us about your warrior woman project – what does a warrior women mean to you?

-A warrior woman is feeling comfortable in my own skin, to stop wishing that I was something or someone else.
-It’s about being honest – it’s ok to be vulnerable and it’s ok to have issues – just remember to speak.
-Warrior women is trying to help others to be brave and step out their comfort zones, and to be the best person that they can be.
+Being a warrior woman is about feeling comfortable in my own skin, to stop wishing that I was something or someone else.
+It’s about being honest – it’s ok to be vulnerable and it’s ok to have issues, just remember to speak up.
+Warrior women is about trying to help others to be brave and step out their comfort zones, and to be the best person that they can be.

 How do you balance a career and being a mum?

 I’m constantly trying to sort out childcare, my job can be so different every day and lots of stuff can come in last minute so it’s a constant juggling act.
-However, I’ve got a really good support system; my amazing parents and trusty assistant.
+However, I’ve got a really good support system: my amazing parents and a trusty assistant.

 Did motherhood impact your style at all and how did you adapt to it?